jacoboneill/Obsidian-Vault/Computer Science/AQA A-Level Computer Science/Fundamentals of Programming.md

 4. The average number of children within a household
 	- `float` or `double`, as the average may need a decimal part.
 The decision for a `float` or `double` depends on memory restraints and accuracy as a `double` takes 8 bytes while a `float` only uses 4 bytes.

+## Question 3
+It is considered poor design to define an Age field when storing personal details.
+Describe a better way of storing this data.
+- You would be better of creating a `Date date_of_birth` field and using a method to calculate the age (`Date age = date_of_birth.getYear() - current.getYear()`).
+This would reduce the amount of information needing to be provided by the user and will be more useful to the developer.